gu-eresearch/RgeospatialWorkshop/content/1-intro.md

 Although this is a species distribution model, the same principals can be used to model anything across space.

-The data for this workshop is can be downloaded here: https://github.com/BrettParker/geospatial_analysis_in_R/tree/main/data Download all contents including the folders within this link.
+The data for this workshop is can be downloaded <a href='https://downgit.github.io/#/home?url=https://github.com/gu-eresearch/RgeospatialWorkshop/blob/main/data/data.zip' target='_blank'> here</a>

 Copy the following R script and save it.
 Open it up in Rstudio, you will need to change the directory in line 35 getwd() to the directory where you saved the above data.